-Summary of MHBP Consumer Option benefits - 2018
+Summary of MHBP Consumer Option Benefits - 2019

 Do not rely on this chart alone.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
+You can obtain a copy of our Affordable Care Act Summary of Benefits and Coverage at www.MHBP.com.
 On this page we summarize specific expenses we cover; for more detail, look inside.
 If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.

-In 2018, for each month you are eligible for the HSA, the Plan will deposit \$75 per month for a Self Only enrollment or \$150 per month for a Self Plus One or a Self and Family enrollment to your HSA.
+In 2019, for each month you are eligible for the HSA, the Plan will deposit \$100 per month for a Self Only enrollment or \$200 per month for a Self Plus One or Self and Family enrollment to your HSA.
 If you are not eligible for an HSA, the Plan will establish an HRA for you.

-Traditional medical coverage (other than Network preventive care) is subject to the Consumer Option calendar year deductible of \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or a Self and Family enrollment.
+Traditional medical coverage (other than Network preventive care) is subject to the Consumer Option calendar year deductible of \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
 You can choose to use the funds in your HSA to pay your deductible, or you can pay your deductible out-of-pocket.
 If you have an HRA, we will withdraw the amount from your HRA if funds are available.
 After you meet the deductible, you pay the indicated copayments or coinsurance for covered services up to the annual catastrophic protection maximum for out-of-pocket expenses.
-And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a Non-Network provider.
+And, after we pay, you generally pay any difference between our allowance and the billed amount if you use an Non-Network provider.

-Consumer Option Benefits You pay Page(s) Network Preventive care (see specific services) Network: Nothing (No deductible) services) Non-Network: All charges Medical/surgical services provided by physicia ans Diagnostic and treatment services provided Network: in the office Physician's office services: \$15 copayment per office visit Diagnostic X-rays and laboratory services: \$15 copayment per visit 44-66 Surgery, maternity and hospital visits: Nothing Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Services provided by a hospital • Inpatient Network: \$75 copayment per day, up to maximum of \$750 per admission Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount 67-69 Outpatient (Non-Surgical) Network: \$75 copayment per occurrence for outpatient hospital services Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount 70 Outpatient (Surgical) Network: \$150 copayment per occurrence for outpatient surgery Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Emergency benefits Accidental injury/Medical emergency Network: \$50 copayment per occurrence (waived if admitted) Non-Network: \$50 copayment per occurrence (waived if admitted) and any difference between our allowance and the billed amount Mental health and substance misuse treatment Your cost-sharing responsibilities are no greater than for other illnesses or conditions
+Consumer Option benefits You pay Network Preventive care (see specific services) Network: Nothing (No deductible) 41 Non-Network: All charges Medical services provided by physicians Diagnostic and treatment services provided in the Network: office Physician's office services: \$15 copayment per office visit Diagnostic X-rays and laboratory services: \$15 copayment per visit Surgery, maternity and hospital visits: Nothing Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Services provided by a hospital • Inpatient Network: \$75 copayment per day, up to maximum of \$750 per admission 71 Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Outpatient (Non-surgical) Network: \$75 copayment per occurrence for outpatient hospital services Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Outpatient (Surgical) Network: \$150 copayment per occurrence for outpatient surgery Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount